-Happy to announce that Datahut has now customers from six out of seven continents.
+We are excited to announce that Datahut now has customers from six out of seven continents.
 However, we couldn’t get anyone from Antarctica as Penguins are not a big fan of our work. 🙂

 We’ve written a six-month road map when we started the operations of Datahut.
 The team jointly set the goals and every team member worked so hard to hit their targets.
 There were problems, but we kept pushing forward.
 After six months, I am proud to say that we’ve achieved most of our targets in the six-month action plan.

 We’ve asked questions and help from clients and their responses forced us to forget all the assumptions we’ve had six months ago.
 These are the things we learned over the last six months.